USS Enterprise (NCC-1701): 1970s redesigns for television and film

 Jim Dow was in charge of building the model.
 Paramount Pictures subsidiary Magicam spent 14 months and $150,000 building the 8 feet, 39 kg model.
-An arc-welded aluminum skeleton ensured parts of the ship would not sag, bend, or shake when moved.
+An arc-welded aluminum skeleton ensured parts of the ship would not sag, bend, or shake.
 While the original Enterprise model was seen in only 17 poses, the new model had five articulation points and could be shot from any angle.
 Paul Olsen painted the "Aztec" hull pattern to provide an additional level of detail and to suggest the presence of interlocking panels providing strength.
-The effect is made possible by small particles of mica in the paint, which alters its apparent color.
+The effect was made possible by small particles of mica in the paint, which altered its apparent color.
 However, the paint created light flare that made it hard to discern the edge of the ship against a dark background, and bluescreen light reflected by the pearlescent paint also complicated filming.
 Effects supervisor Douglas Trumbull relit the ship as if it were an ocean liner, "a grand lady of the seas at night", because there would be no external light source in deep space.
 A 20 in model was used for long shots.

 Production designer Harold Michelson was responsible for the ship's interior design.
 The Enterprise interiors were designed to be distinct from the film's Klingon ship, and certain support structure designs were used throughout the Enterprise sets to convey a shared motif.
 A new bridge had been designed and partially built for Phase II, and Michelson largely retained the design and its consoles.
-Chekov's console was rotated 90 degrees to break the monotony of stations facing the wall.
+The weapons console was rotated 90 degrees to break the monotony of stations facing the wall.
 Designer Lee Cole brought logic and function to the console designs, though Michelson wanted to remain focused on "drama, spectacle and beauty" over accuracy and logic.
 Rear projection films for bridge displays came initially from Stowmar Enterprises.
 When production exhausted the films faster than Stowmar could supply them, production designers manufactured their own from oscilloscopes, medical imagery, and an experimental computer lab.

 Set designer Lewis Splittgerber described the engine room set as the most difficult to realize.
 Through forced perspective and small actors, the 40 ft set was depicted as a 100 ft engineering space.
 Corridors were initially a straight-wall design similar to the television series, and Michelson changed them to an angular design with light radiating upward.
 Director Robert Wise wanted the corridors to be narrower than on the television series, and mirrors gave the impression that they were longer than they actually were.
 Wise was also responsible for the ship's drab interior color scheme: the muted colors were meant to be comfortable across a five-year journey.
+The 2001 director's cut replaced several bridge computer voices with human voices to "warm up" the film.